neuroprismlab/BrainEffeX_utils/README.md

 ## Example Usage

+We included a vignette that shows how to use BrainEffeX utils for plotting a single study's effect sizes.
+To access the vignette, make sure you install the package with `install_github("neuroprismlab/braineffex_utils", build_vignettes = TRUE)`.
+Load the package with `library(BrainEffeX.utils)`, then run `browseVignettes("BrainEffeX.utils")`.
+This should take you to a page with any available vignettes which you can view as an html file or as code.

-To see an example of how the package is used to generate figures for the BrainEffeX application, check out [this](github.com/neuroprismlab/calculate_effex/effect_size/effect_size_example.ipynb) notebook.
+To see an example of how the package was used to generate figures for the BrainEffeX application, check out [this notebook](github.com/neuroprismlab/calculate_effex/effect_size/effect_size_example.ipynb).

 ## Installation